This page last updated: 4 September 2006

 253.9a1

-27mm double lined circle; town letters are spaced more closely than in type 253.01; duplex cancel; "L" to "E" distance bottom corner to bottom corner is 13.5mm.
+27mm double lined circle; town letters are spaced more closely than in type 253.01 (I); duplex cancel; distance from the top of the “L” to the period is 15.5mm.

-Two strikes, both on cover, are in my collection.
-Perhaps strikes of this mark have been confused with type 253.01 so the scarcity rating is uncertain.
+Perhaps strikes of this mark have been confused with type 253.01 so the scarcity rating is uncertain, but I record only 14 strikes of 235.9a1.

 272.614